 An automated bioreactor solution tailored for the next generation of science

-In the end, both the Delft research team and Getinge engineers were so pleased with the result that they hosted a joint webinar to share their learnings from the process and the possibilities of the cutting-edge automated bioreactor system.
+In the end, both the TU Delft research team and those involved from Getinge were so pleased with the result that they hosted a joint webinar to provide global outreach and share both their learnings from the process and the possibilities of the cutting-edge automated bioreactor system — which, even though it was highly tailored, was intended for general use from the very beginning.
+Hence, Dr. Mans and his team also wrote a scientific publication to make the knowledge accessible to the global academic community.